 Jan Kaplický drawings

-In the 1970s Kaplicky designed his earliest projects when drawing was essentially a speculative pursuit.
-During evenings and weekends he designed and drew at home whilst his days were spent working for other architects.
-Never satisfied, he constantly developed and honed his graphic language, perfecting the technique of the cutaway isometric which became his trademark.
+In the 1970s, Kaplicky designed his earliest projects when drawing was essentially a speculative pursuit.
+He designed and drew at home during evenings and weekends whilst his days were spent working for other architects.
+He was never satisfied.
+He constantly developed and honed his graphic language, perfecting the cutaway isometric technique, which became his trademark.

 The drawings showed date from the early years of his independent practice, Future Systems, in the 1970s, to his final ink drawings, executed in the mid-1990s.
 Featured projects range from design studies for the International Space Station, undertaken with NASA, to the Media Centre at Lord’s Cricket Ground, in London, winner of the 1999 Stirling Prize.

 In 1979 Kaplicky founded Future Systems with David Nixon.
 He was the leading architect behind the innovative design office, Future Systems.
 He was best known for the neo-futuristic Selfridges Building in Birmingham, England, and the Media Centre at Lord’s Cricket Ground in London.
 Clients included NASA, for whom they produced design studies for the International Space Station.
 Ten years later, a new partnership with Amanda Levete prompted Future Systems to build – and with building came a new creative discipline.
 The Media Centre at Lord’s Cricket Ground, winner of the 1999 Stirling Prize, was the last project that Kaplicky drew entirely by hand.
 From then on, formal drawings were done with computers by others, and he took delight in sketching.